happycodefarm/serial2osc/README.md

 # serial2osc

-Tested on Mac OS X
+Tested on Mac OS X, should work on any POSIX system.

 To compile the code simply use : gcc main.c -o serial2osc -llo